University of Malta Students' Futsal Team: Season 2015–16

 After a positive inaugural season, the team sought a number of corporate partners.
 The team added Gaetano Gesualdi and other new players to their roster.
 The team strengthened its structures together with a healthy financial position, including charity for academic research towards Motor neuron diseases as part of its social responsibility, but found it difficult to adapt to the format change in the Maltese Futsal League.
 Although the team started positively, it finished in the eleventh place out of 14 teams.
 The Students were defeated by Swieqi United Futsal, Hamrun Futsal, and Luxol St Andrews Futsal Club, and were narrowly defeated by Sirens, Mqabba, and Zebbug.
 The team recovered toward the end of the season and won against Marsascala, Gozo, and Qrendi.

 Season 2016–17

 The team grew and because Futsal Malta Association regulations allowed teams to compete independently from any club within the Maltese football league system, Mdina Knights F.C. and the Student section ceased collaboration in 2016.
 The University of Malta Students' Futsal Team became an independent organisation and was recognised as an official student organisation by the senate of the University of Malta.

 The team crowd funded its away kit, which would include the names of all those who contributed, in 2016.

-In 2016–17, the team saw unprecedented successful performances (except for the match against Hamrun), and won important matches, for example, against Msida Futsal.
+In 2016–17, the team saw unprecedented successful performances, including crushing victories against "Swieqi U-21", "Żurrieq Wolves", "Safi San Lorenzo", "Qrendi F.C.", and "Swieqi FC", but losing the match against Hamrun, and won important matches, for example, against Msida Futsal.
 The team entered the race for the Elite Group of the Gatorade Futsal League.
 With a draw against Sliema Futsal, the team achieved Elite status for the first time.